quantiacs/documentation/en/source/theory/theoretical_basis.md

 ## Вasic concepts

-Algorithmic trading means that the decision to buy or sell financial securities on the stock exchange is made based on a predetermined algorithm, with the intent to make a profit.
-On our platform, it is a python script that takes historical data as an input and gives a decision to buy/sell stock as output.
+The decision to buy or sell financial securities uses a predetermined algorithm, with the intent to make a profit.
+On our platform, this algo is a python script which takes historical data as an input and gives a decision to buy/sell  as output.

-Say we have a capital $1M and want to invest in a portfolio consisting of three stocks: Apple Inc (AAPL), Alphabet Inc Class C (GOOG), Tesla Inc (TSLA).
-Let's have a look at the open price of these stocks for some period.
-Open is the price at which a security first trades upon the opening of an exchange on a trading day.
+Let us say that we have a capital of 1M USD and we want to invest in a portfolio consisting of three stocks: Apple Inc (AAPL), Alphabet Inc Class C (GOOG), Tesla Inc (TSLA).
+Let us have a look at the open price of these stocks for some period.
+The open price is the price at which a security first trades upon the opening of an exchange on a trading day.
 We use historical data from the NASDAQ exchange as input:

 | date         | AAPL   | GOOG     | TSLA   |
 |:------------:| ------:| --------:| ------:|